No one wants to catch a case of good old-fashioned buyer’s remorse.

 Clearly, no one wants to feel like they’ve gotten the short end of the stick in a transaction.
 So why are there so many people out there who end up suffering from buyer’s remorse?

 The answer is actually super simple: most of these people engaged in a transaction without enough knowledge and information.
 It’s often not enough just to have a good buyer’s agent working for you.
-The complexity of modern real estate transactions often call for a great buyer’s agent.
+The complexity of modern real estate transactions often calls for a great buyer’s agent.
 So what separates the good from the great?

 Choose the proper buyer’s agent.